nigelhorne/gedcom/README.md

 Try adding this to your crontab:

-    23 5 * * * gedcal -dl gedcom-file.ged
+    3 5 * * * gedcal -dl gedcom-file.ged

 or

-    23 5 * * * gedcal -dh 'Your Full Name' gedcom-file.ged
+    3 5 * * * gedcal -dh 'Your Full Name' gedcom-file.ged

 Gedcal also includes rudimentary santity checking of your Gedcom file.
 You can enable this mode with -w, which will print warnings of anything it finds.
+It's a sort of lint for gedcom files.

 For example: